Generation & Spatial Topology Screening

 These datasets define:

-• Feasible depth ranges
+• Feasible depth and slope ranges

 • Soil conditions compatible with anchor systems